Symptom: Your golf aiming is poor, because you have well struck shots that are straight but off target.

 Watch the pros on TV — how many of them pick a close-in aiming point?
 Most of them!
 So why do you think you don’t have to?
 Do you practice more than they do?
 Not likely.

 Did you like this Tip?
 Will it help you stay in line?
 Don’t hoard the knowledge, tell your friends!
-Like, Tweet, Bookmark, Share, or Email below!
+Like, Tweet, Pin, Share, or Email below!